 - Bankruptcy – finances left in the trust fund aren’t liable to be yielded as part of asset insolvency in the bankruptcy5 proceedings

 Lastly, when you set up the Trust, you decide on the rules of engagement and how the trustees will manage it.
 For instance, you can say that your kids will only get access to the trust fund when then they reach 18,20 or even 25 years of age.

 Types of Trusts

 Some of the most popular types of Trusts include:

 They’re also referred to as Simple Trusts.
 In these, the beneficiary gets immediate and the absolute right to manage and access the assets and any income generated from them.
 The settlor can be confident that the assets will go directly to the heirs they select.
 However, once you set up the Bare Trust, those beneficiaries can’t be changed.

-Discretionary Trusts6 is where the trustees have absolute authority to decide how the assets in the Trust are distributed.
+Discretionary Trusts are where the trustees have absolute authority to decide how the assets in the Trust are distributed.
 You can set up this form of Trust for your grandkids and leave it to the trustees (who could be your kids), to figure out how to divide the income and capital between your grandchildren.

 The trustees also have the power to make any investment decisions on behalf of the trust fund.
 These type of Trusts is best suited for:

 - Those who want to make sure that a disabled relative is adequately provided for